MohamedDiopGit/MineSweeper-GUI/README.md

 The "main.java" uses directly "GUI.java" which uses both "Levels.java" (enum types of four levels) and "Field.java"

  GUI.java  : The main component that runs the Graphic interface, and manages the front and back-end process to call entities and specific functions in order to display the information.
-It allows to display the grid, the menubar correctly.
+It allows to display the grid, the menubar and the popus to give and collect data correctly.
  Field.java : The backend main component that create a grid for the minesweeper, the file makes the initialization of each boxes, and has getters to send data to the GUI
  Levels.java : The four levels as an enum
  Main.java : The running program and the start of the game with an easy mode by default

 Enjoy.